Neighbours outraged by proposed two-storey building in downtown Toronto - The Beaverton

 November 29th, 1834

-— Indignant citizens of the newly renamed Toronto were annoyed to hear that the Mackenzie family had plans to build a towering two-storey building, a structure that will surely cast a long shadow and obscure the views of many nearby residences.
+— Indignant citizens of the newly renamed Toronto were annoyed to hear that the Mackenzie had plans to build a towering two-storey building, a structure that will surely cast a long shadow and obscure the views of many nearby residences.

 Construction of the six-room house on Yonge Street is set to begin next month, yet many locals have petitioned City Council and Robert Sullivan to put an immediate halt to the site now dubbed Toronto’s Tower of Babylon.